nizoom/FeedSee/README.md

 - Enter Handle: See the feed from a specifically entered account.
 If the FeedSee user already has an idea of what they want to see, they can enter an account name in the input field.
 - Pick from subscriptions: Select a feed from a list of your favorites.
 If a FeedSee user is consistenly curious about what a certain Twitter user is seeing, they can subscribe to their feed.
 This path presents the FeedSee user with a dropdown of their subscriptions to choose from.
 The option to subscribe is activated by hovering over any Tweet card and is available in all of the paths.

-This gif features how the "enter handle" and "subscription" paths can be used together
+This gif features how the "enter handle" and "subscription" paths can be used together.

 ![](https://github.com/nizoom/FeedSee/blob/main/client/src/media/gifs/manual_subs.gif)